EmirhanSerin1/EmirhanSerin1/README.md

 ## Hi there, I’m Emirhan.

-- 🎓 I'm studying computer engineering and I am a Junior Flutter Developer.
-- 🏙 I'm from Turkey but I am living and studying in Poland.
-- 💼 I'm currently interested in Flutter, Android and Java.
+- I'm calling myself as a Flutter Developer who works mostly with Flutter and Java.
-- I like to improve myself and I am improving myself everytime.
+- I've been making my own Mobile Applications with Flutter for 2 years.
+- I like to learn new things so in my spare time.
+I'm taking extra courses about Android Programming now.
+- I'm confident in my UI/UX design and Frontend skills.
+I am working with Rest Api, Mvvm, State Management(GetX, Provider) and Firebase.
+- I look forward for new challenges.
+- In the future I see myself as a successful Mobile Developer

 ## Connect with me: